The-Yak-Collective/yakcollective/newsletters/2023-01-03 come join us at yakcon.md

 The core of the Yak Collective is synchronous study, collaboration, and tinkering sessions with asynchronous research and communication.
 Both occur at a light, sustainable tempo with an infinite-game outlook.

 YakCon reflects this, and aims to give you a taste of our regular activities.
-It's a week-long interactive tinkering session.
-It isn't a broadcast.
-It's not your typical Annual Meeting.
-It's a participatory open house.
+It’s a week-long interactive tinkering session.
+It isn’t a broadcast.
+It’s not your typical Annual Meeting.
+It’s a participatory open house.

 [**Come by and check it out.**](../yakcon%202023.md)